-Objectives: At the end of the course, the students will have learned to use the past tenses and the subjunctive, the future tense, the object pronouns and the reflexive verbs both orally and in writing.
-They will be able to describe themselves and their environment, to talk about their everyday life, and to understand and take part in ordinary conversation so as to manage in stores, at the post office, at the airport or at the train station.
-They will be more aware of French culture through stories and texts studied in class and in the laboratory.
+Objectives: At the end of the course, the students will have learned to use the past tenses and the subjunctive, the object pronouns and the reflexive verbs both orally and in writing.
+They will be able to describe themselves and their environment, to talk about their everyday life, and to understand and take part in ordinary conversation so as to manage in stores, at the post office, etc. They will be more aware of French culture through stories and texts studied in class and in the laboratory.